SadPandaStudios/AssetBundleManager/README.md

 The `SetBaseUri(...)` function configures ABM to point to a remote server that contains your bundles.

-Calling `Initialize(...)` causes ABM to download the manifest file your your bundles.
+Calling `Initialize(...)` causes ABM to download the manifest file for your bundles.
 Once this file is downloaded and processed you are ready to begin downloading bundles.

 If you prefer to use a coroutine instad of a callback for initializing: